enriquepablo/npl-web/bnf.rst

 identical (ignoring the order of modifiers in the predicate).
 It also matches when they are identical except that the atomic fact specifies more modifiers than the condition.
+Also, the order of the modifiers is immaterial for matching.

 We can use logical variables in place of terms in the conditions and consecuences of a rule.
 A logical variable is a symbol that starts with a